 - Research and Documentation

-Coursework consist of informational briefings, discussions, group work and assigned work and papers.
+Coursework consists of informational briefings, group discussions, group work and assigned work and papers.
 Attendance is mandatory for those Fellows requiring formal instruction in improving their writing skill in English.
 Course is graded on a pass/fail basis.

 A diagnostic sample essay, scheduled during the first week of summer orientation, determines individual writing skill for those Fellows requiring this course.